JackBilbo/lxn/README.md

 The task management system is a clone of Ian „B21“ Lewis’ Soaring Engine in the AS33.
 Some features like calculating glide ratios could not be recreated, as they are dependent of other instruments in the AS33.

-The wind indicator in the center of the map is loosely based on the LX-„Hawk“ system displaying current (blue) and average (grey) wind-arrows and a green/red column indicator vor the vertical wind component.
+The wind indicator in the center of the map is loosely based on the LX-„Hawk“ system displaying current (blue) and average (grey) wind-arrows and a green/red column indicator for the vertical wind component.

 Known Limitations: